weisscharlesj/SciCompforChemists/_sources/notebooks/introduction/intro.md

 ## Chapter and Exercise Data

-Any data file(s) refered to in the chapters or end-of-chapter exercises can be found in the [data](https://github.com/weisscharlesj/SciCompforChemists/tree/master/notebooks) folder in the same directory as the chapter's Jupyter notebook.
+Any data file(s) referred to in the chapters or end-of-chapter exercises can be found in the [data](https://github.com/weisscharlesj/SciCompforChemists/tree/master/notebooks) folder in the same directory as the chapter's Jupyter notebook.
 Alternatively, you can download a zip file of the data for this chapter from [here](https://github.com/weisscharlesj/data_SciCompforChem) by selecting the appropriate chapter file and then clicking the **Download** button.
 The latter option is recommended for those who do not use Git or GitHub.

 ## Exercise Answers

 Copies of exercise answer keys are available for **instructors** upon request.
-To optain copies, please [email](https://www.augie.edu/directory) the authuor using your **school email address**.
+To obtain copies, please [email](https://www.augie.edu/directory) the author using your **school email address**.

 ## Code and Software Versions